Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Experiments

 \subsection{Generating sequential data}

-We now apply the Seq2Tens approach to build a Bayesian generative model and benchmark it on sequential data imputation for time series and video data. \paragraph{The GP-VAE model.} The base model is the recent GP-VAE \cite{fortuin2019gpvae} that provides state-of-the-art results for probabilistic sequential data imputation.
-The GP-VAE is essentially based on the HI-VAE \cite{nazabal2018handling} for handling missing data in variational autoencoders (VAEs) \cite{kingma2013auto} adapted to the handling of time series data by the use of a Gaussian process (GP) prior \cite{williams2006gaussian} across time in the latent sequence space to capture temporal dynamics.
-The GP-VAE assumes that $\bx \in \Seq{\R^d} $ is generated as
+Finally, we demonstrate on sequential data imputation for time series and video that LS2Ts do not only provide good representations of sequences in discriminative, but also generative models. \paragraph{The GP-VAE model.} In this experiment, we take as base model the recent GP-VAE \citep{fortuin2019gpvae}, that provides state-of-the-art results for probabilistic sequential data imputation.
+The GP-VAE is essentially based on the HI-VAE \citep{nazabal2018handling} for handling missing data in variational autoencoders (VAEs) \citep{kingma2013auto} adapted to the handling of time series data by the use of a Gaussian process (GP) prior \citep{williams2006gaussian} across time in the latent sequence space to capture temporal dynamics.
+Since the GP-VAE is a highly advanced model, its in-depth description is deferred to Appendix~\ref{app:imputation}.
+We extend the experiments conducted in \citet{fortuin2019gpvae}, and we make one simple change to the GP-VAE architecture without changing any other hyperparameters or aspects: we introduce a single bidirectional LS2T layer (B-LS2T) into the encoder network that is used in the amortized representation of the means and covariances of the variational posterior.
+The B-LS2T layer is preceded by a time-embedding and differencing block, and succeeded by channel flattening and layer normalization as depicted in Figure \ref{fig:gpvae_ls2t_encoder}.
+The idea behind this experiment is to see if we can improve the performance of a highly complicated model that is composed of many interacting submodels, by the naive introduction of LS2T layers.